Commercial Film Permits

-With the exception of news media, any person or company wishing to access Town of Banff municipal property (including all public property) for the purposes of commercial photography, video, film and television—including documentaries—must obtain a film permit from the Town of Banff.
+With the exception of news media, any person, organization or company wishing to access public areas in the Town of Banff for the purposes of commercial photography, video, film and television—including documentaries—must obtain a film permit from the Town of Banff.

 How do I know if I am filming within the Townsite?

 Please refer to this map to see if you are filming within the townsite.
-Popular locations such as The Banff Gondola, Cave and Basin, The Norquay Meadow and the Golf Course are located on Parks land outside the town site.
+Popular locations that are OUTSIDE the Town of Banff include the Sulphur Mountain Gondola, the Cascade Gardens, Tunnel Mountain, the Norquay Lookout and the Golf Course.
+These are located on Parks Canada managed areas outside the town site.

 How do I know if I intend to film on Public or Private land within the townsite?

-Public land include streets, roads, parks, playgrounds, recreational areas, environmental reserves, parking lots and pathways within the town's boundaries.
-Examples are Banff Avenue, Central Park, Surprise Corner and The BANFF sign on Norquay Road.
+Public land include streets, roads, sidewalks, parks, playgrounds, recreational areas, environmental reserves, parking lots and pathways within the town’s boundaries.
+Examples are Banff Avenue, Central Park, Surprise Corner, Bear Street, and the BANFF sign on Norquay Road.
 The exception is the Cascade of Time Gardens.
 This location is permitted by Parks Canada.

 Private land would be inside a privately owned business (such as a shop on Banff Avenue) or land leased by a business (such as the Fairmont Banff Spring Hotel).
-Though you do not need a permit to film on Private land, the town does require written permission from the business to be provided.
+Though you do not need a permit to film on private land, the town does require written permission from the business to be provided and adequate insurance.

 What does the Permit require?